BSI-Bund/secvisogram/DEVELOPMENT.md

 ### View Tests

 TODO: Das ist mir nicht klar!
 Ich dachte das sind automatisierte E2E-Tests.
 Hier klingt es aber so, als ob das nur interaktive Dialoge sind?
 Verstehe ich nicht.
 Werden die nun auch automatisiert abgetestet?
+View-tests are a concept to test and design the view-components independently from the _business logic_

 On the other hand, there are the **viewTests** in the folder of the same name.
 Once you have started the system as described above, you can view the tests at the following URL: